jimbojw/karmarank/README.md

 Where:

-* $K$ is your Net Status-Weighted Karma in a given field: a company, a team, a subculture, a community.
+* **$K$ — Net Status-Weighted Karma**
+  In a given field: a company, a team, a subculture, a community.
+* **$i$ — The Index**
-* $i$ is the index, ranging over the people whose opinions about you actually _travel_—your manager, your manager's peers, the Staff engineer everyone listens to, the PM who won't shut up in calibration meetings.
+  Ranging over the people whose opinions about you actually _travel_—your manager, your manager's peers, the Staff engineer everyone listens to, the PM who won't shut up in calibration meetings.
+* **$S_i$ — Status**
-* $S_i$ is the witness's **Status** in this field—intentionally capitalized, because it's the most important term.
+  The witness's **Status** in this field—intentionally capitalized, because it's the most important term.
 It's not just job title, but their actual ability to move decisions and narratives as it pertains _to you_.
-Here,
+* **$k_i$ — Karma**
-* $k_i$ is your **karma with person** $i$: the signed "emotional value" they get from telling a story about you and your work.
+  Your **karma with person** $i$: the signed "emotional value" they get from telling a story about you and your work.

-The full document explains how to decouple your self-worth from your rating ([Law #1](content/05-law-1-two-ledgers.md)), optimize your output for the **Firm Ledger**, and maximize your karmic ROI within your local [Calibration Cylinder](content/09-calibration-cylinder.md).
+The KarmaRank Manifesto expands on this, explaining how to decouple your self-worth from your rating ([Law #1](content/05-law-1-two-ledgers.md)), optimize your output for the **Firm Ledger**, and maximize your karmic ROI within your local [Calibration Cylinder](content/09-calibration-cylinder.md).

 ## Table of Contents